-One of the largest barriers for treatment for people with substance use disorder is the fast and effective identification of those in need of interventions or preventative services in primary care centers, behavior health agencies, emergency departments and the criminal justice system.
+One of the largest barriers for treatment for people with substance use disorder is the fast and effective identification of those in need of interventions or preventive services in primary care centers, behavioral health agencies, emergency departments and the criminal justice system.

-The ultimate goal is to help behavioral health and other healthcare providers better identify people who are most at risk of, or are starting to develop, substance use disorders and refer them to the best services.
+D'Onofrio said he is encouraged by the work he has been able to do with local clinics, and his ultimate goal is to help behavioral health and other healthcare providers better identify people who are most at risk of, or are starting to develop, substance use disorders and refer them to treatment.